 #7 – Do you want more control over your images?

-Hands up if you’re a control freak, please.
+Put our hand up if you’re a control freak, please.
 Me too!

 That’s why I actually love the processing part of photography just as much as the shooting part.
 It allows me to control the final look of my images completely.

-Raw files give you more to work with on the computer later.
+Read this for more info on why Raw files give you more to work with on the computer later.

 #8 – What brand camera do most of your friends use?